Oort Knowledge Base

 Starting with a clean slate

 The identities in your environment are under constant threat, and while bad actors may adjust or change the techniques used, they will certainly not stop trying to compromise your users' accounts.
-As detailed in the Identity Posture Score documentation, making sure that the identities in your environment are secure is a necessary step to protect your organization from the attacks and threats targeted at those identities.
+As detailed in the documentation, making sure that the identities in your environment are secure is a necessary step to protect your organization from the attacks and threats targeted at those identities.

 Without strong identity security posture, not only are your identities more vulnerable to being successfully compromised, but also every attack that comes in is inherently riskier.
 That means you and your team will need to spend more time and resources investigating every risky event or suspected attack to ensure that the impacted identities were not actually compromised.